aviwidgerson8/aviwidgerson8.github.io/output/posts/Web Posts/Web - Notes/Learning Notes/Current Affairs/Daily News/Hindu/2020/hindu-november-2020-news-notes/index.md

 - [ ] What is J&K's Roshni Act ?
 - [ ] What does double-blind mean ?
 - [ ] Who is the authority of NHFS survey ?
-- [ ]  #data : check the data of stunting & wasting in NHFS-4 2016
 - [ ] What is National Nutrition Mission (POSHAN Abhiyaan) & its targets ?
 - [ ] Epidemic Diseases Act ?
 What are the recent amendments made to it ?
 - [ ] What are the functions of Central Vigilance Commission ?
 Who is its authority ?
 It derives its power from which statute ?
 - [ ] How does currency swap phenomena benefit a country ?
-- [ ]  #map : Doha ?
 - [ ] What is the deal between US-Afghan govt. & Taliban ?
-- [ ]  #map : Tigray ?
-- [ ]  #map : NEOM ?
 - [ ] What are General Financial Rules ?
 - [ ] What are the functions of PNGRB ?
 - [ ] What is HPHT gas ?
-- [ ]  #information :  There is a need of strong tooling system in India
 - [ ] What are boundary layer winds ?
 What are its effects ?

 ## 26th November 2020
 - [ ] How does the cyclone dampen ?
 - [ ] What are the cyclones that hit the country in this and previosu year & effected which regions ?
 - [ ] Why do cyclones occur more often cose to West Bengal ?
-- [ ]  #dictionary : parched ?
-- [ ]  #map : Mahadayi Valley ?
 - [ ] Does banning chinese apps violate WTO rules ?
 - [ ] What are Gale Winds ?
-- [ ]  #information : POSHAN Abhiyaan portal down for 3 months affecting its operations, where Bill & Melinda Gates Foundation, has been responsible for its data which has been affected
 - [ ] What is the leasing procedure of recently introduced DAP 2020 ?
 - [ ] What is COFEPOSA Act ?
 - [ ] What is Essential Services Maintainance Act ?
 - [ ] What are the functions of Telecom Authority of India ?
 Who is its authority ?
 - [ ] What is National Investment Infrastrucuture Fund ?
-- [ ]  #dictionary : evince ?
 - [ ] What are the conditions put forward by the centre for the GST downfall ?
 - [ ] How is voluntary liquidation done in IBC process ?
 - [ ] What are the functions of IBBI (Insolvency & Bankruptcy Board of India) ?
 Who is its authority ?